 Biography

-Mire Lee lives and works between Seoul, South Korea and Amsterdam, Netherlands.
-She has earned a bachelor’s degree from the Department of Sculpture (2012) and a graduate degree in media art (2013) at the Seoul National University College of Fine Arts.
-Her recent solo exhibitions include Mire Lee: Open Wound (2024) the Hyundai Turbine Hall Commission at Tate Modern, London; Black Sun (2023) at the New Museum, New York; Look, I’m a fountain of filth raving mad with love (2022) at ZOLLAMTMMK, MMK Frankfurt; HR Giger & Mire Lee (2022) at Schinkel Pavillon, Berlin; Carriers (2020) at Art Sonje Center, Seoul, amongst others.
+Mire Lee lives and works between Seoul, South Korea, and Amsterdam, Netherlands.
+She holds a Bachelor of Arts from the Department of Sculpture (2012) and in Media Arts (2013) from Seoul National University.
+Her recent solo exhibitions include Mire Lee: Open Wound (2024) the Hyundai Turbine Hall Commission at Tate Modern, London; Black Sun (2023) at the New Museum, New York; Look, I’m a fountain of filth raving mad with love (2022) at ZOLLAMTMMK, MMK Frankfurt; HR Giger & Mire Lee (2021-2022) at Schinkel Pavillon, Berlin; Carriers (2020) at Art Sonje Center, Seoul, amongst others.

 Works